mhaidarhanif/rewinds/README.md

 ### Complete Tech Stack

 The complete stack are Node.js, TypeScript, Remix, Remix Auth, React, Tailwind CSS, Radix UI, Zod, Conform, Prisma ORM, PlanetScale, and Vercel.
+[Check the GUIDE.md](GUIDE.md) if you need more info on the project setup, structure, and files.

 Legends:

 - 🧰 = required or should not be changed
 - 🧩 = optional or interchangeable
 - 🎉 = 3rd party service or platform
-- 🚧 = still not there yet or still in development
+- 🚧 = still in development or not available

 #### Core